Kenosha County teacher arrested in Burlington; could face child pornography, sexual assault charges

 Contacted at his office Thursday, McGinley declined to comment.

-The school's website identifies Wendt as a band teacher.
-A Milwaukee TV station last year featured Wendt for recording a video of himself playing several musical instruments in a unique rendition of the Queen rock classic, "Bohemian Rhapsody."
+The school’s website identifies Wendt as a band teacher and as band director.
+A Milwaukee TV station last year featured Wendt for recording a video of himself playing several musical instruments in a unique rendition of the Queen rock classic, “Bohemian Rhapsody.”

 Wheatland Center School, located at 6606 368th Ave., has about 580 students in kindergarten through eighth grade.
 It is not affiliated with the Burlington Area School District, although its mailing address is in Burlington.